The-Marcy-Lab-School/8-2-0-assignment/README.md

 You will edit the queries defined in the `-queries` files and those will be the files that are tested.

 In those files, you will find functions with a `query` string and some commented code.
-For each function, fill out the `query` string and then uncomment the `knex` logic to run the query.
+For each function, fill out the `query` string and then uncomment the `knex` logic to run the query (try completing the first one now!).

 ```js
 const selectAllBooks = async () => {